KxSystems/docs/docs/wp/disaster-floods/index.md

 gmaps           | 0.9.0
 geopandas       | 0.5.1

-In addition to this a number of kdb+ libraries and interfaces were leveraged
+In addition, a number of kdb+ libraries and interfaces were leveraged:

 library/interface | Release
 ----------------- | -------